 - Love of Convenience: There’s a lot of work that goes into maintaining your own home.
 With renting, there’s no need to worry about repairs, upgrades, or yard work.

 Washington, DC is a magnet for millennials, as more than a third of the district’s residents fall into this age bracket.

 And recent multifamily statistics back up the claim that multifamily growth in this area is being driven by millennials and their love of rental conveniences.
 In fact, in Q2 of 2014, DC saw record-setting year-over-year Class A absorption, for which industry experts attribute a resurgent economy and a desire to live in newer buildings with access to high quality finishes and amenities.
 Just behind is Utah, followed by Alaska, North Dakota and Texas.

 The Brookings Institute estimates that by 2025, millennials will constitute 75 percent of the workforce.
 Their fondness for technology and willingness to adopt new applications to solve old problems will drive innovation and utilization.

 The level of comfort millennials feel with new technology has made them quick to embrace electronic solutions for contract management, document sharing, listing management, and even renting and purchasing.

-In the coming years we can expect to see even more participation in online transactions, especially those involving crowdfunding, which allow smaller investors to take part in CRE investments.
+In the coming years we can expect to see even more participation in online transactions, which allow smaller investors to take part in CRE investments.

 These are just a few of the CRE trends that are being directly affected by the millennial mindset.
 We look forward to seeing even more shifts and disruptions driven by this dominant demographic in the coming years.